BUHAVE > Travel > How to Immigrate To Canada through the Family Sponsorship Class

 Unlike the other processes to get a Canadian residency status, the family sponsorship class is usually the least problematic for new registers.
 This is because there is already a permanent resident or a Citizen with a proven track record ready to act as guarantor and sponsor.

-The first step involves an application from the prospective applicant to the IRCC for a Permanent Residency.
-Once the IRCC receives the application, they will issue the applicant an Acknowledgment of Receipt (AoR) which serves as a confirmation that your application is being considered by the IRCC.
+The first step involves an application from the prospective applicant to the IRCC for Permanent Residency.
+After the IRCC receives the application, they issue an Acknowledgment of Receipt (AoR) which confirms that the application is being considered.

 Processing takes about 12 months by which time the IRCC will have conducted due diligence and investigations into the sponsor’s capacity to take care of the applicant.
 Though most applications take more than 12 months, you can ensure this process is easy and won’t exceed the 12 months by hiring the services of an immigration lawyer or immigration consultant based in Canada.